ImAure/ImAure/README.md

 ## Hello There!
 I am Aure, and I am a B.Sc. student in Physics at the University of Catania, Sicily, Italy.
 > [!WARNING]
 > This `.md` file is still under construction.
-Thanks for your patiance.
+Thanks for your patience.

 I mainly use C and $\LaTeX$, so this is what you are probably going to find around here.